rancheng/ranchenghistoryblogs/_posts/2019-09-25-schur-complement-depth-estimation.md

 ---
 layout: post
-title: schur complement for Gauss-Newton Optimization
+title: schur complement for GN Optimization
 ---

 Direct methods normally hold the photometric consistancy assumption, and the depth estimation from direct methods are jointly estimated with camera poses, which composite into a huge $$H$$ matrix.